 The worship of Molech was very evil, involving the sacrifice of your first-born.
 The country Ammon, though, receives a promise of God’s undeserved grace (verse 6).
 Edom (the people of Esau) however, receives no such promise.
 Meditate on this great mystery – of God’s undeserved grace.
 The last scions of Edomite blood were the Herods of the New Testament.

 “Yet I have loved Jacob but Esau I have hated.”

-Election.
 God has purpose in election.

-God’s purpose in our election is not for our boasting, not for us feeling better than others.
+God’s purpose in our election is not for our boasting, not for us to feel better than others.

 * Father Above,

-Thank You Lord, that we can trust in this truth.
+Thank You Lord that we can trust in this truth.